 A student may appeal a decision by COAS under certain circumstances.
 In cases of required withdrawal from the university, the student may appeal the committee's decision to the Dean of Arts and Sciences.
 The decision of the Dean is final and no further appeals are possible.

 In all other cases, students may request reconsideration by COAS only under the following circumstances: where the student has new evidence, not previously available, which could have materially affected the decision of COAS; or evidence of procedural error.
 Once COAS has ruled on the petition for reconsideration, a student may submit a written appeal to the Dean of Arts and Sciences.
-The decision of the Dean will be final.
+Such appeals must be made within one month of the COAS reconsideration decision, and the decision of the Dean will be final.

 For additional information about COAS and the process of petitioning COAS, please contact Academic Services.